Create a wildlife garden for butterflies, bees and birds

 these are among our prettiest garden visitors, but they’re dwindling in numbers: according to a Butterfly Conservation report published in 2015, The State of Britain’s Butterflies, three-quarters of UK butterflies have shown a 10-year decrease in their population levels.

 A top plant to grow for butterflies is Erysimum ‘Bowles’s Mauve’ which is a bushy evergreen perennial with vibrant purple flowers, that blooms all summer long if you dead-head it.
 It grows to around 75cm tall and likes a sunny spot with well-drained soil.
 And can be grown in a container too.
-Other plants they love are Buddleja, Valerian and Scabious.
+Other plants they love are Buddleja (commonly known as the butterfly bush), Valerian and Scabious.

 Although there are plenty of ready-made bug and bee hotels available to buy, you can make your own easily out of hollow sticks.
 Make sure the holes vary in diameter between 2mm and 10mm, to attract the widest range of species.
-There are plenty of videos online showing you how to make more elaborate ones, such as this one by the Birmingham City Council at Gardeners World Live at the NEC June 2017, or just simply tie your sticks together with garden twine and hang in a protected corner of your garden.
+There are plenty of videos online showing you how to make bug or bee hotels, but you can simply tie sticks together with garden twine and hang in a protected corner of your garden.
 You could also grow roses, wisteria and beech which the Leafcutter bees use to seal their cells.